Skip to Main Content

 What is oral sucrose?

 Oral sucrose is a comfort measure.
-It can be used with other comfort measures such as holding and swaddling your child, position changes, and distraction.
+It can be used with other comfort measures, such as holding your child, swaddling them, changing positions, and distracting them.

-Oral sucrose is used in children up to 2 years of age during painful or uncomfortable procedures such as:
+Oral sucrose is used in children up to 2 years old during short, painful, or uncomfortable procedures such as:

 Who should avoid oral sucrose